anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 For the most reliable solution that addresses all the above issues and Telco workload requirements requires SDN to offload Neutron calls.

-SDN provides a truly scalable and preferred solution to suport dynamic, very large-scale, high-density, telco cloud environments.
+SDN provides a truly scalable and preferred solution to support dynamic, very large-scale, high-density, telco cloud environments.
 OpenStack Neutron, with its plugin architecture, provides the ability to integrate SDN controllers (:ref:`chapters/chapter03:virtual networking - 3rd party sdn solution`).
-With SDN incorporated in OpenStack, changes to the network is triggered by workloads (and users), translated into Neutron APIs and then handled through neutron plugins by the corresponding SDN agents.
+With SDN incorporated in OpenStack, changes to the network are triggered by workloads (and users), translated into Neutron APIs and then handled through neutron plugins by the corresponding SDN agents.